Determining plane curve singularities from its polars: Recovering the singular points from the base points of the polars

 \subsection{Recovering values}

-This section is devoted to explain how the values of a curve $\xi$ at its singular points can be recovered from the invariants $m_p$ and $n_p$, provided the set of rupture points $\caR(\xi)$ (and hence the set of singular points $\caS(\xi)$) is already known (for example, if it has been determined as explained in the previous section).
-Recall that from Lemma \ref{alternativa-I(p)} we already know that $v_p(\xi) = n_p I_{\xi}(p)$ at any $p \in \caS(\xi)$, but that the difficulty lies on the computation of the invariant quotient $I_{\xi}(p)$.
+This section is devoted to explain how the values of a curve $\xi$ at its singular points can be recovered from the invariants $m_p$ and $n_p$, provided the set of rupture points $\mathcal{R}(\xi)$ (and hence the set of singular points $\mathcal{S}(\xi)$) is already known.
+Recall that from Lemma \ref{alternativa-I(p)} we already know that $v_p(\xi) = n_p I_{\xi}(p)$ at any $p \in \mathcal{S}(\xi)$, but that the difficulty lies on the computation of the invariant quotient $I_{\xi}(p)$.

-We will consider the different cases ordered by increasing difficulty: we will start with the rupture points (which are the easiest ones), followed by the free singular points, and we will finish by considering the satellite points which are not rupture points (the most complicated case).